bernardpeh/practical-symfony-3/manuscript/Chapter_14.md

                   - firstname
                   - lastname
                   - enabled
-                  - locked
-                  - expired
                   - roles
                   - { property: 'last_login', type: 'datetime' }
 ```

-Let us resetapp and have a look
+Let us resetapp, login and have a look

 ```
 -> ./scripts/resetapp
 ```

 ## Update BDD (Optional)

 In this chapter, we might need other modules like Db and Filesystem.
 Let us update our acceptance config file